iterorganization/IMAS-Validator/docs/source/courses/basic/setup.rst

     $ python -c 'import ids_validator; print(ids_validator.__version__)'
     1.0.0

-Some IMASpy DBEntry objects were built specifically for this training course that we will use.
+Some IMASpy DBEntry objects and custom validation rulesets were built specifically for this training course.
-We also have some custom validation rulesets that we will use.
 You can build them by running

 .. code-block:: console